Catchup Math Teacher FAQ

 How much time will it take students to complete a lesson or a Proficiency Program?

-In 2009, we analyzed data from one month of usage in which students using the Catchup Math Proficiency Programs passed more than 28,000 quizzes.
-Each passed quiz in these programs demonstrates mastery of one-sixth of the full Program.
-(Each Proficiency Program is divided into 6 sections, with multiple topics in each section.)
-On average, students passed a quiz after 2.2 login sessions, which included an average of 4.5 remediation topics reviewed (about 2 topics per session).
-Based on this data, students using Catchup Math for two sessions per week could master all topics within a Proficiency Program in approximately seven weeks on average. -
+In 2009, we analyzed data from one month of usage in which students using the Proficiency Programs passed more than 28,000 quizzes.
+Each passed quiz in these Programs demonstrates mastery of one-sixth of the full Program.
+(Each Proficiency Program is divided into six sections with multiple topics in each section.)
+On average, students passed a quiz after 2.2 login sessions, which included an average of 4.5 remediation topics reviewed (about two topics per session).
+Based on this data, students using Catchup Math for two sessions per week could master all topics within a Proficiency Program in approximately six weeks on average. -

 Do all students get the same quiz at the beginning of each Program Section?

 Students are rarely looking at the same quiz at the same time.
-Most of our programs have multiple quizzes that are randomly assigned for two reasons:- So students sitting next to each other in a computer lab are not taking the same quiz at the same time
+In addition to switching among alternate quizzes within each Program, our quizzes also randomize the order of the questions for two reasons:- So students sitting next to each other in a computer lab are not taking the same quiz at the same time.

-- So students who have not passed the quiz will receive a different quiz (on the same concepts) after completing all of the assigned review topics.
+- So students who have not passed the quiz will receive a different post-quiz (on the same concepts) after completing all of the assigned review topics.

 -